DraxOutz/roblox-best-practices/README.md

 ## 🌟 Key Takeaways ##

--Progressive Learning: Each module builds on the previous one.
+- Progressive Learning: Each module builds on the previous one.
--Clean Code Practices: Focus on readability, modularity, and maintainability.
+- Clean Code Practices: Focus on readability, modularity, and maintainability.
--Roblox Focused: Examples are practical and applicable in Roblox Lua development.
+- Roblox Focused: Examples are practical and applicable in Roblox Lua development.
--Documentation: Each lesson is documented to help understand the purpose and usage.
+- Documentation: Each lesson is documented to help understand the purpose and usage.